osmphp/framework/doc/web-development/17-validation.md

 # Validation #

 All incoming HTTP requests should be validated on server.
-While [routing parameter definitions](#) handle validation of HTTP query parameters, payload of incoming HTTP requests is validated using `Manadev\Framework\Validation\Validator` class.
+While [routing parameter definitions](#) handle validation of HTTP query parameters, payload of incoming HTTP requests is validated using `Osm\Framework\Validation\Validator` class.

 ## Sample Request ##